 Control what is public and visible.
 Logins generally use email addresses as usernames so, double check if your public profiles on Google+ or Facebook page reveal your login email address.
 It makes it a little more difficult for people to guess and hack If they don’t have the email address to begin with.

 Whenever you can opt for email alert, do it.
 This is so that, if there are password changes without your permission, you get notified and be able to fix the problem immediately.

 Authenticate with a simple voice passphrase.
 Yes, voice biometric technology now allows us to replace a password or PIN with a phrase spoken out loud.
-T-Mobile, Turkcell, and Foxtel are already currently using this Nuance’s voice biometrics.
+T-Mobile, Turkcell, and Foxtel are already currently using Nuance’s voice biometrics.
 It’ll be interesting to see this technology integrated into mobile apps, websites and call centers!